-Police Say Soldier Stole Armored Vehicle And Led Them On Two-Hour Chase
+Police Say Soldier Stole Armored Vehicle And Led Them On 2-Hour Chase

 Police say a soldier stole an armored vehicle from a military installation outside Richmond, Va., Tuesday night, leading them on a two-hour chase that ended downtown with his arrest.